Flarp/oprec/README.md

 # OpRec

 A giant work in progress crate that can transform functions.
 It is planned to support inverses (solving for variables), derivatives using [operator overloading](https://en.wikipedia.org/wiki/Automatic_differentiation#Operator_overloading_(OO)), and integrals using the [Risch Algorithm](https://en.wikipedia.org/wiki/Risch_algorithm).
+It can be only used in the latest Rust nightly due to https://github.com/rust-lang/rust/issues/44851.

 ```rust
 extern crate oprec;